Azam Ali, an Ahmadi Moslem

 Father intended to make us his kids physically strong, spiritually sound and morally solid.
 All his input was focused on producing those results.
 He used to pick one of the daily activities.
 Then he microscopically examined and thoroughly explained numerous aspects of that activity.
 Then he told of a story of someone who resolved to excel in that activity and had reached its top.
 Then he talked of an appropriate prayer that had or could have helped him in reaching that goal.
 Then he discussed additional benefits of that prayer and improvements in other fields as well.
 He used to tell us of the prayer first and then instructed us to repeat it after him word by word.
 He passed us through these introductory stages just like a classroom discipline and atmosphere.
 He urged us to memorize each prayer, write it down if necessary and start using it continually.
 He recited those words in the daily prayers, often loud for us to hear him and correct ourselves.
 He intended all those prayers to settle down deep in our minds and take roots for permanent use.
 He gathered us all children almost daily in a classroom scenario and asked us about the prayers.
 Those who failed to give the right answers suffered the effect of the cause of failing homework.

 Father’s ways were that I followed since most children do what they see their parents do.
 He continually led us to memorize, internalize and utilize the prayers.
 The process to learn them at that time was easy as all it required was to narrate them if asked to.
 Over eighty years later now I am amazed at the lasting nature of his input and things he taught us.
-I still remember some of the occasions when we were taught or tested of the prayers and lessons.
+I still remember some of the occasions when we were taught or tested for a prayer or lesson.
 I need no effort in recalling a prayer which is most suitable for any good or sad occasion I face.

 Our oldest sister’s son Dr Zarar Bajwa has often remarked: “The prayers Nana Abu (maternal grandfather) taught us after the Fajr (the morning) prayers when he visited us are hard to forget.”
 That is how Abba Ji is remembered by those of his third generation who had the good fortune to have benefitted by his love while also teaching, training and tutoring them imperceptibly.